awsdocs/amazon-sagemaker-developer-guide/doc_source/edge-device-fleet-manual.md

 + `<YYYY-MM-DD>`: The time stamp of the artifacts release\.
 + `SHA-7`: The repository commit ID from which the release is built\.

-You need to provide the `MAJOR_VERSION` and the time stamp in`<YYYY-MM-DD>` format\.
+You must provide the `MAJOR_VERSION` and the time stamp in `<YYYY-MM-DD>` format\.
 We suggest you use the latest artifact release time stamp\.
 Use the following to get the latest time stamp\.

 Run the following in your command line to get the latest time stamp\.
 Replace `<OS>` with your operating system: